smorina/airdo/README.md

 AirDo is a simple Todo "app" that uses the URL to persistently store its state.
-It was made for people like me who have multiple browser windows open, each related to an area of responsibility, and want to keep track of tasks related to each window without having to switch away from the browser.
+It was made for people like me who have multiple browser windows open, each related to an area of responsibility, and want to keep track of short term tactical tasks related to each window without having to switch away from the browser.

 <img src="screenshot.png" alt="screenshot" width="300"/>